BND Hamburger Icon

 Yes, Nextiva works with cell phones.
 You can use the system on any cellular phone or mobile device running Android, iOS, Windows or macOS.

-While it doesn’t cost anything to download the NextivaONE desktop or mobile apps, you will have to pay for the Nextiva service, which starts at $23.95 for businesses purchasing fewer than five user accounts with an annual commitment.
+While it doesn’t cost anything to download the NextivaONE desktop or mobile apps, you will have to pay for the Nextiva service.
+The provider offers plans for small businesses and enterprises.

 Overall Value